Stephen Walters: Film

-Walters' first feature film was director Jake Scott's 1999 anachronistic comedy Plukett & Macleane, where he played the role of Dennis opposite Robert Carlyle.
+Walters' first feature film was director Jake Scott's 1999 anachronistic comedy Plunkett & Macleane, where he played the role of Dennis opposite Robert Carlyle.
 Two years later Walters would feature in several films.
 He would portray Kick Box Stevie in the darkly comedic film Kiss Kiss (Bang Bang), writer/director Stuart Suggs sophomore feature.
 From there he featured in producer Matthew Vaughn's film Mean Machine (2001), a remake of the 1974 Burt Reynolds classic starring Vinnie Jones, as unpredictable bomb expert Nitro.
 He then played the role of Nazi skinhead Blowfish in Ronny Yu's film The 51st State (AKA-Formula 51) opposite Samuel L Jackson and Robert Carlyle.
 Both characters showcased the more unpredictable, dangerous type of characters that Walters often portrays.

 In 2004, Walters was directed by Matthew Vaughn in the supporting role of Shanks, opposite Daniel Craig, in the feature film Layer Cake.
 Vaughn, who had produced Barry Scholnick's Mean Machine, offered Walters the role.
 His next project was Guy Richie's 2005 crime thriller Revolver where, opposite Jason Statham, he portrayed Irish Joe.
 That same year saw a cameo appearance, as an Arkham Lunatic, in Christopher Nolan's acclaimed feature Batman Begins.
 2007's feature film Hannibal Rising, the final installment of the Hannibal series, explored the origins of Hannibal Lecter and was Walter's next film role.
 He portrayed Zigmas Milko, a man of Eastern European origin, and one of Hannibal's main victims.
 The next year Walters appeared in science-fiction/noir film Franklyn, director Gerald McMorrow's debut, which premiered at the London Film Festival.
 His dual role as Bill Wasnik/Wormsnake was played opposite Bernard Hill and Ryan Philippe respectively.

 For Splintered, a horror movie released to cinemas in 2010, Walters played dual roles as brothers Vincent and Gavin.
 This was particularly demanding as scenes with both characters were shot and edited without the use of digital effects.
 Powder (2011), based on Kevin Sampson's novel of the same name, featured Walters in the role of Johnny Winegums, a music journalist following an aspiring POP music group's rise to fame.
 The film was partially shot on location at the V festival in Suffolk.
 Later that year Walters featured in Age of Heroes alongside Sean Bean.
 The WWII drama, directed by Adrian Vitoria, highlighted the story of Ian Fleming's 30 Commando Unit who were assigned to infiltrate behind enemy lines in the Nazi controlled snowy mountains of Norway.

 In 2012, Walters portrayed Gaz in the drama Kelly + Victor, based upon Niall Griffith's 2002 novel of the same name.
 2018 saw the announcement that Walters would be starring in Outlander alumni Graham McTavish's directorial debut This Guest of Summer, along with Duncan Lacroix and McTavish's fellow The Hobbit alumni Adam Brown and Dean O'Gorman.
 The film, which tells the story of three actor friends who end up in a creepy town together, was partially funded via IndieGoGo, an online crowdfunding platform.